dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 The `??` operator makes it clear that something to do with null is happening, so it won't be mistaken for a redundant operation.
 The logic is much clearer too; the result of the expression being null is the same as the Boolean literal.
-This is commonly considered "converting" `null` to `true` or `false` to be able to pass the result of the evaluation to something that expects a non-nullable Boolean value.

-Using a null-aware operator on a variable inside a condition doesn’t promote the variable to a non-nullable type.
+Using a null-aware operator such as `??` on a variable inside a condition doesn’t promote the variable to a non-nullable type.
 If you want the variable to be promoted inside the body of the `if` statement, it's better to use an explicit `!= null` check instead of `??`.